 Students are invited to apply to the Bridge Year Program after they have accepted Princeton's offer of admission.
-Bridge Year placements are currently offered in China, India, Peru and Senegal.
+Bridge Year placements are currently offered in Brazil, China, India, Peru and Senegal.

 The Office of Religious Life welcomes the presence of a vigorous and diverse religious community on campus, supports all religious traditions in the practice and expression of their faith, and strongly encourages interfaith dialogue and cooperation.
 Through its own programs and in collaboration with others, the Office of Religious Life provides opportunities for community service, cross-cultural understanding and constructive social action.